 4. Transcode using a faster codec

-If the input video is encoded with one of “slow” codecs or it is RAW video or set of frames, then it may be useful to transcode the video with a faster intermediate codec such as Apple ProRes, Cineform, DNxHD or similar.
+If the input video is encoded with a “slow” codec or if it's a RAW video / set of frames, then it may be useful to transcode the video with a faster intermediate codec such as Apple ProRes, Cineform, DNxHD or something similar.
 You may want to try different codecs for that role to find the fastest one.

-In some video editing applications, such as FCPX for example, you can simply request the application to optimize the source video during import and it will do that transcoding for you automatically.
+In some video editing applications, such as FCPX for example, you can simply request the application to optimize the source video during import and it will do the transcoding for you automatically.

-Working with source video clips encoded with a faster codec may significantly improve the efficiency of the render process because it will not waste a lot of time in a slow codec component.
+Working with source video clips encoded with a faster codec may significantly improve the efficiency of the render process because it will not waste a lot of time using a slow codec component.

 5. Limit GPU memory usage

 Sometimes it may be necessary to ensure that Neat Video and the video editing application do not compete with each other for the GPU memory.
-You should do that if you see one or more of the following signs:
+You should look into this if you see one or more of the following signs:

-(1) a significant part of GPU memory is already in use by the video editing application and OS (that occupied memory is indicated by the red line under the slider) and
+(1) a significant part of GPU memory is already in use by the video editing application and OS (the occupied memory is indicated by the red line under the slider) and

 (2) Neat Video also wants to use the amount of GPU memory (indicated by the green triangle) that lies in the red area.

 If this is the case, it is best to lower the amount of GPU-memory allowed to Neat Video by moving the slider away from the red area.
-Otherwise Neat Video may be competing with the video editing application or OS for the same GPU memory, which may lead to very slow render and errors.
+Otherwise, Neat Video may be competing with the video editing application or OS for the same GPU memory, which may lead to a very slow render speed and errors.

 If the Performance tab indicates that near 100% of GPU memory is already in use (check the red line), then it may be best to switch Neat Video to CPU-only mode and leave all GPU resources for the video editing application.